robertoasin/MtMF/README.md

   of a literal is denoted by a minus sign immediately followed by the integer of the variable.

->  Authors:\t\t Roberto Asin, Jorge Baier, Rodrigo Lopez, Sebastian Hagedorn
+> Authors: Roberto Asin, Jorge Baier, Rodrigo Lopez, Sebastian Hagedorn

 > To contact the authors please send an email to:  rasin@inf.udec.cl

 > Open-WBO Authors: Ruben Martins, Vasco Manquinho, Ines Lynce